uvacobi/rna_seq_lesson/introduction.md

 ## 1.1 A first peek at our FASTQ files

 Several sequencing files are available in the /datasets/ folder as it contains 4 fastq files.
-The files are generaly quite big (they usualy contain up to 40 milion reads), so it’s a smart thing to keep them zipped as they are.
+The files are generally quite big (they usually contain up to 40 million reads), so it’s a smart thing to keep them zipped as they are.

 ~~~
 # Let’s view the directory that contains the sequencing files (.fastq.gz) and other needed files e.g. genome reference sequence.